GuideMay 6, 2026 · 4 min read readBy MyOBDCode Editorial

 Where to find your VIN

-• Dashboard driver's side: Visible through the windshield at the base of the dashboard.
-Most accessible location — visible without opening any door.
+• Dashboard driver's side — visible through the windshield at the base of the dashboard

-• Driver's door jamb sticker: On the sticker inside the door frame.
-Also shows tire pressure specifications and paint code.
+• Driver's door jamb sticker — also shows tire pressure specifications and paint code

 🔧